eugenia1984/english/glossary.md

 - **proactive**: means taking action by causing change and not only reacting to change when it happens.

+- **product batch**: refers to a group of items produced at the same time.
+For example: `The factory shipped the first product batch last week`. –> This refers to a group of products made and sent together.

 - **project manager** is a key role in many companies.
 This person is responsible for planning, organizing, and directing the completion of specific projects while ensuring these projects are on time, on budget, and within scope.

 - **project's needs** are the requirements or things that a project must have or achieve.
 In programming, this could include specific features, functions, or performance targets.